-- Significant pain in ears or sinuses
+- Significant pain in ears or facial bones

-- Shortness of breath
+- Shortness of breath or asthma

 - Relentless cough despite use of self-care measures or OTC meds

 - Teaspoons of honey or honey in tea for cough

 Antibiotics - Antibiotics should not be used to treat an uncomplicated common cold or cough due to cold.
 As noted above, colds are caused by viruses.
 Antibiotics treat bacterial, not viral infections.